 What Would Zuckerberg Do?

-Perhaps it’s because many in radio approach this platform with the thinking, "What's the purpose of Facebook if we can't monetize it in the same way we can monetize a rating point from Arbitron?"
+So you'll often hear questions like "What's the purpose of Facebook if we can't monetize it in the same way we can monetize a rating point from Arbitron?"

 And Zuckerberg asks, "What does that mean?"

 Saverin's rationale goes like this: "It means it's time for the website to start generating revenue ... that means advertising."
 Or capitalizing on what they already perceive is something very successful.